OllieJones/index-wp-mysql-for-speed/readme.txt

 [Please read this](https://www.plumislandmedia.net/index-wp-mysql-for-speed/tables_and_keys/).

-= My site has many users.
-My Users, Posts, and Pages panels in my dashboard are still slow, even with this plugin.
+= My site has thousands of registered users.
+My Users, Posts, and Pages panels in my dashboard are still load slowly even with this plugin.

 We have another plugin to handle lots of users, [Index WP Users For Speed](https://wordpress.org/plugins/index-wp-users-for-speed/).
+Due to the way WordPress handles users, just changing database keys is not enough to solve those performance problems.

 = How do I get an answer to another question? ==

 Please see more questions and answers [here](https://plumislandmedia.net/index-wp-mysql-for-speed/faq/).